RmbRT/re/README.md

 cmake .
 ``

 This creates project files (or makefiles, depending on your machine), which you can use to compile the RmbRT Engine.
+Also copies all header files of the RmbRT Engine to ``/re/include/re/``, so that you can use the directory ``/re/include/`` as include directory for your project that uses the RmbRT Engine.
 ### Doxygen
 You have to have Doxygen installed.
 Now go to ``/re/doxygen``, and execute: